ithierda/albert_project/README.md

 So we want to find the best person to advise us, so we're creating a profile for him or her.
 So we're looking for a beneficiary.

 ## Data
+### Data content
-We created our own database for this purpose from 2 sources:
+We created our own database for this purpose from 3 sources:
+- Directory of chartered accountants: to collect data on beneficiaries
-- Papers: to collect data on beneficiaries in accounting firms.
+- Papers: to collect data on accounting firms
-- LinkedIn: to retrieve their
+- LinkedIn: to retrieve their training

+We recovered data from our 3 sources using scrapping methods with the Selenium library.

-By joining the 2 datasets, we obtained our final data, in order to find the beneficiary to advise us.
+By joining the 3 datasets, we obtained our final data, in order to find the beneficiary to advise us.

+### Data Quality/Cleaning/Preparation

-Here is a link to a google drive with the data : https://drive.google.com/drive/folders/1OU4Gj2SCetQyxOI3BPtzQPSEQ_rVa6zB?usp=sharing
+Here is a link to a google drive with the cleaned data : https://drive.google.com/drive/folders/1OU4Gj2SCetQyxOI3BPtzQPSEQ_rVa6zB?usp=sharing

 ## Features